World traveler Clown Tom Bolton

 The airlines said it was no problem to get compensation, I just needed to drag it around with me the whole time and take it back to Europe and present the receipt.
 Likely they would have then claimed that I should have settled the matter in India instead of months later – so I never bothered to file a claim.
 I considered to just throw it away but kept it in the end yet hardly used it.

-Harbor view of Gateway from boats
+Harbor view of the Gateway of India from boats

 The harbor there is a major Bombay transit point to many water reached destinations but also popular for sight-seeing boats.
 It was a lot less hectic to see the harbor area from the boat.
 Seems there were a lot of big fancy hotels in that neighborhood.
 I believe the one to the left of the picture is the Taj Hotel, one of the main targets of the big 2009 Mumbai terrorist attack.
 Strange to see that the attack started at the Leopold Cafe.
 This was a popular hangout for many westerners including myself in 1991, as it was 2 doors down from the hotel where I first stayed!
 I changed after a couple of days as there were renovations going on creating not just noise but the occasional show of plaster falling from my room ceiling.